S3-working-group/s3-practical-guide/docs/all.md

 _An **open team** is a group of people who are invited to contribute to the work and governance done in a domain when they can._

-The <dfn data-info="Delegator: An individual or group delegating responsibility for a domain to other(s).">delegator</dfn> of the domain creates an invitation that clarifies:
+The <a href="#" class="tooltip" title="Delegator: An individual or group delegating responsibility for a domain to other(s).">delegator</a> of the domain creates an invitation that clarifies:

-- the <dfn data-info="Primary Driver: The primary driver for a domain is the main driver that people who account for that domain respond to.">primary driver</dfn>, key responsibilities and constraints of the open team's domain
+- the <a href="#" class="tooltip" title="Primary Driver: The primary driver for a domain is the main driver that people who account for that domain respond to.">primary driver</a>, key responsibilities and constraints of the open team's domain
 - who is invited to contribute (the members of the open team)
-- constraints relating to the delegator's participation in the open team's <dfn data-info="Governance: The process of setting objectives and making and evolving decisions that guide people towards achieving those objectives.">governance</dfn>
+- constraints relating to the delegator's participation in the open team's <a href="#" class="tooltip" title="Governance: The process of setting objectives and making and evolving decisions that guide people towards achieving those objectives.">governance</a>

-Depending on the constraints set by the delegator, contributors may only <dfn data-info="Operations: Doing the work and organizing day-to-day activities within the constraints defined through governance.">organize and do work</dfn>, or take part in governance as well.
+Depending on the constraints set by the delegator, contributors may only <a href="#" class="tooltip" title="Operations: Doing the work and organizing day-to-day activities within the constraints defined through governance.">organize and do work</a>, or take part in governance as well.

 The delegator is accountable for conducting regular reviews to support effectiveness of work and any decision making in the open team.